darkoverlordofdata/webkat/README.md

     optionally set window size
     optionally allow web inspector dev tools
     sit there (like my cat)
-	...
+	...and create a shortcut

-I use it to connect apache localhost web apps to my menu (mainly for html5 games)
+    Use it to connect single page webapps to your menu

 ##Install